 An account review is a regularly scheduled meeting between a supplier and client.
-It is an opportunity to review each others’ performance and working relationship and to develop that relationship further.
+It’s an opportunity to review each others’ performance and working relationship and to develop that relationship further.

 On the client side, participants include the decision maker, the purchaser, and the user of the good or service (these can all be one person).
-On the supplier side, the sales rep always attends, and, depending on circumstances, the sales manager, president and / or a technical expert may be there.
+On the supplier side, the sales rep always attends and, depending on circumstances, the sales manager, president, and/or a technical expert.
 How frequent should these review meetings be?
 For some industries, annual is often enough, while for others, quarterly is best.
 Frequency is less important than consistency.